BLACKPINK Part 3 — In Your Area, Everywhere: Domination

 In 2023, they headlined Coachella — the first Asian act ever to do so.

 Headlining Coachella is a different category entirely from performing there.
 It means your name is at the top of the poster.
-It means the festival closes with your set.
+It means you close the main Coachella Stage on your night.
 It means the global livestream is pointed at you.

 BLACKPINK was at the top of that poster.